ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 or for making one preference available for each interface and interface type available on the system.

-The identification of a specific PvD is implementation- and system-specific, because there is currently no portable standard format for a PvD identifier.
-For example, this identifier might be a string name or an Integer.
+The identification of a specific PvD is implementation- and system-specific.
+{{?RFC8801}} defines how to use an FQDN to identify a PvD when advertised by a network, but systems might also use other locally-relevant identifiers such as string names or Integers to identify PvDs.
 As with requiring specific interfaces, requiring a specific PvD strictly limits the path selection.

 Categories or types of PvDs are also defined to be implementation- and system-specific.
 These can be useful to identify a service that is provided by a